Butonix/pajax/README.md

-In addition to `text()`, `json()`, `blob()` etc, the the pajax response object has an `auto()` method. auto() will try to infer the body based on the content type of the response.
+In addition to `text()`, `json()`, `blob()` etc, the the pajax response object has an `auto()` method. auto() will try to infer the body based on the content type of the response. e.g. a json response will yield a js object, whereas text will yield a string.

 ```javascript
 Pajax.fetch('/url/to/json').then(res=>res.auto()).then(body=>{